-Audit Category Engagement Title No. of days Detailed work Assurance Governance 23 Governance Arrangements Review of adequacy and compliance with the Local Code of Corporate Governance Planning & Reporting Annual Plan, Annual Report and Audit Committee reporting & Training 6 The Chief Internal Auditor is required to prepare an annual plan and annual report for the Audit Committee, summarising the work undertaken by Internal Audit during the year and using this to form an opinion on the adequacy of the control environment of the IJB.
-Contingency Ad-hoc advice and Consultancy 6 Any relevant issues raised by NHSGGC and Renfrewshire Council in relation to the operational delivery of services.
+Audit Category Engagement Title No. of days Detailed work Assurance Integration of Services 18 The purpose of the audit was to review the arrangements in place for the integration of specific services and provide assurances on the actions taken and on the model used to enable lessons learned to be taken account of.
+Governance Local Code of Corporate Governance 5 Annual review of the adequacy and compliance with the Local Code of Corporate Governance to inform the governance statement.
+Planning & Reporting Annual Plan, Annual Report and Audit Committee reporting & Training 7 The Chief Internal Auditor is required to prepare an annual plan and annual report for the Audit Committee, summarising the work undertaken by Internal Audit during the year and using this to form an opinion on the adequacy of the control environment of the IJB.
+Contingency Ad-hoc advice and Consultancy 5 Time for advice and consultancy on relevant priorities and risks or change related projects.

-Annual Audit Plan 2018/19 - Integration Joint Board
+Annual Audit Plan 2019/20 - Integration Joint Board